pattertj/celery-redis-flask-docker-demo/README.md

 # celery-redis-flask-docker-demo

-This is a sample project on how to organize, build, and deploy Celery, Beat, Flower, Redis, and Flask on Docker.
+A sample project on how to organize, build, and deploy Celery, Beat, Flower, Redis, and Flask on Docker.

 To go, simply run: